artistlivingandworking/artistlivingandworking.github.io/performances.md

 ## Upcoming
 {:.title .is-4}

-### July 9-13, 2018

-*stormy will be presenting a paper at the International Federation for Theatre Research Conference as part of the 'Choreography & Corporeality' Working Group*

-Belgrade, Serbia
+*check back in Fall 2018 for upcoming showings and performances*
 ---

 ## Archive
 {:.title .is-4}

+### July 9-13, 2018

+*stormy presented a paper at the International Federation for Theatre Research Conference as part of the 'Choreography & Corporeality' Working Group*

+Belgrade, Serbia

 ### June 9, 2018